 One Love Organics hails from St. Simon's Island, GA, to bring us plant-based ingredients that are gentle enough for sensitive skin types.
-Products like Supercritical Chia Oil ($49) and Lavender Body Serum ($39) leave no mystery about what you're putting on your skin.
+A product like Supercritical Chia Oil ($49) leaves no mystery about what you're putting on your skin.

 In the Southern wilds of Durham, NC, you'll find the Burt's Bees factory.
 Originally the brand began as a natural candle business using the honey from Burt's beehives.
 Though it's grown to be a national drugstore staple, you can still snag one of the original bestsellers, the Beeswax Lip Balm ($3).

 Brooklyn has been a beacon of the beauty industry since Vaseline was created there in 1870 .
 Today, the big skin care brand on the block is Sprout (aka S.W.
 Basics).
 Everything you'll find for sale has five ingredients or less, and the essentials are locally sourced when possible.
 The Sugar Body Scrub ($22) is just one of our favorites.

 Tata Harper might be the most well-known American brand behind the farm-to-face movement.
 The natural ingredients infused in products like the Hydrating Floral Essence ($68) are grown on the Harper farm in the Champlain Valley of Vermont.
 It really doesn't get any fresher than that!